praveenarallabandi/ImageFeatures/README.md

 * Execute k-nearest neighbor on the loaded dataset with k-fold cross-validation, outputting the accuracy of cross-validation
 * A TOML file for configuration of attributes input, output, k-bound, and number of folds

+The operations are performed with ```numpy``` and not used any existing third-party library implementations.

 ## Usage

 ```